-We start our bar twirls from our knees.
+We start bar twirls from our knees.
+It's topsy-turvy recess play.

-Our parents built is all the wrong way.
-Now it's topsy-turvy recess play.
+We're glad parents built it this way.
 Hear the song Upside-Down Playground!
 Listen

 Teacher's Pets For lunch we ate the hot dogs, That chased the copy cats, That caught the computer mouse.
 That worried the spelling bee, That stung the early birds, That gobbled the book worms, That they stuffed into the hot dogs, That we ate for lunch.
 Ick!